-In view of the foregoing analysis, staff recommends the application be denied as it pertains to the variance request, and the design, including the waiver, be approved subject to the conditions enumerated in the attached Draft Order, which address the inconsistencies with the aforementioned Design Review criteria and Practical Difficulty and Hardship criteria, as applicable.
+In view of the foregoing analysis, staff recommends the application be continued to a future date, in order to substantiate the practical difficulty and hardship criteria.
+In the event the Board find that the variance request satisfies Article 1, Section 2 of the Related Special Acts, allowing the granting of a variance if the Board finds that practical difficulties exist with respect to implementing the proposed project at the subject property, staff recommends that the project be subject to the conditions enumerated in the attached Draft Order which address the inconsistencies with the aforementioned Design Review criteria, Sea Level criteria and Practical Difficulty and Hardship criteria, as applicable.

-TRM/JGM/FSC/IV
+TRM/JGM/IV